Audio-Recorded Guided Imagery Treatment Reduces Functional Abdominal Pain in Children: A Pilot Study

 Guided imagery treatment plus medical care was superior to standard medical care only for the treatment of abdominal pain, and treatment effects were sustained over a long period.

 van Tilburg, Miranda A.; Chitkara, Denesh K.; Palsson, Olafur S.; Turner, Marsha J.; Blois-Martin, N.; Ulshen, M. H.; and Whitehead, William E., "Audio-Recorded Guided Imagery Treatment Reduces Functional Abdominal Pain in Children: A Pilot Study" (2009).
-Pharmacy Sciences.
+Pharmaceutical Sciences.
 285.